Efforts to conserve Pacific bananas aim to raise awareness on their importance and shed light on their tangled history.

 Botanists having established that the wild species Musa acuminata was one of the ancestors of bananas, Simmonds surmised that triploid bananas with acuminata-like traits (which he designated by the letters AAA) had been domesticated in Malaysia, where he said the species was at its most variable.
 It has since been shown that subspecies of acuminata not present in Malaysia were also implicated in the domestication of bananas.
 Since these subspecies occupy distinct geographic regions, such as the Philippines, Indonesia and New Guinea, plants must have been moved around in order to come into contact and hybridize.
 More difficult to pin point is where the diploid AAs came in contact with another wild species, Musa balbisiana, eventually giving rise to AB, AAB and ABB cultivars.

-After his 1954 visit to what is now Papua New Guinea, Norman Simmonds, the author of seminal books on bananas, predicted that the area’s unusually high diversity of diploid bananas would soon be replaced by hardier and more productive triploid ones (see From diploids to triploids).
-His theory was that edible diploids had been introduced from southeast Asia early in the domestication process and owed their survival to the late arrival of triploid bananas.
+After his 1954 visit to what is now Papua New Guinea, Norman Simmonds, the author of seminal books on bananas, predicted that the area’s unusually high diversity of diploid bananas (which have two copies of each gene) would soon be replaced by the hardier and more productive bananas that have three copies (see From diploids to triploids).
+His theory was that, except for the obviously local Fei bananas, edible diploids had been introduced from southeast Asia early in the domestication process and owed their survival to the late arrival of triploid bananas.

 Collecting missions conducted in 1988-89 did not bear out Simmonds’ prediction.
 The catalogue of material collected in PNG shows that, more than 30 years after his visit, edible diploids were still widespread, suggesting they were being actively conserved.
 Not only had they not disappeared, it also turned out that they had not been introduced either.
-It was eventually demonstrated that diploid, as well as triploid, bananas had been independently domesticated in the New Guinea area, along with the obviously local Fei bananas.
+It was eventually demonstrated that bananas had been independently domesticated in the New Guinea area.

-Meanwhile, accounts from the other side of the Pacific were mentioning groups of bananas designated Iholena, Maoli and Popoulu after the Hawaiian name of the most important cultivar in each group.
+Accounts from the other side of the Pacific had mentioned groups of bananas designated Iholena, Maoli and Popoulu after the Hawaiian name of the most important cultivar in each group.
 Because the ancestors of the people who settled Polynesia are from southeast Asia, Simmonds believed that these ancient introductions were also from that part of the world.
-These Pacific plantains, as they came to be known, were eventually shown to also have originated in the New Guinea area.
+Molecular studies suggest that these cooking bananas also originated in the New Guinea area.

 A field collection for Pacific bananas